lnfernux/lnfernux.github.io/_posts/2023-06-04-MicrosoftSentinel-PushTIfromMISP.md

 ## Adding multi-tenancy support

-0. Add a redirect URI to the app registration we created earlier, like `https://portal.azure.com`
+0. Add a **redirect URI** to the app registration we created earlier, like `https://portal.azure.com`

     ![](/img/MISP/RedirectURIs.png)

 1. To make the app registration work in the other tenants you will need to grant admin consent to the enterprise app in each tenant.
-This can be done by navigating to the following URL:
+This can be done **by navigating to the following URL**:

 ```
 https://login.microsoftonline.com/common/adminconsent?client_id=<APP_ID>&sso_reload=true